 If you've missed payments or failed on a few applications in recent months, or even if you're not registered on the electoral roll at your address, you could be damaging your chances of getting a credit card.

-If you have any reason to believe that you’re credit isn’t up to par, it’s a better to just skip out on the application or check your credit score via companies such Experian and Equifax who can show you your credit history
+If you have any reason to believe that your credit isn’t up to par, it’s a better to just skip out on the application or check your credit score via companies such Experian and Equifax who can show you your credit history